jyotiatwork/LeafyLogs/README.md

    Keep detailed notes on each plant's progress, peculiarities, and care history in a personalized diary format.

 # Motivation
 The motivation behind LeafyLogs is to provide plant enthusiasts, from beginners to expert botanists, with a tool to monitor and manage their plant care more efficiently.
 As houseplants have different needs, keeping track of each plant's care schedule can be challenging.
-GreenGlimpse makes it easier and more enjoyable to maintain a healthy indoor garden.
+LeafyLogs makes it easier and more enjoyable to maintain a healthy indoor garden.

 # Technical Stack
  # Frontend: